-The program has written field trip policies and procedures that ensure the supervision of all children at all times and thus promote the safety of the children.
+7.12.15 Field Trip Policies and Procedures The program has written field trip policies and procedures that ensure the supervision of all children at all times and thus promote the safety of the children.
 These are shared with parents/guardians and implemented by the program.
 The policies and procedures must include that permission is attained from parents/guardians and that roll checks are logged before, regularly during, and upon return to the program's facilities.

-· Include a copy of the policies and procedures regarding all aspects of field trip protocol, including supervision, transportation, and parent/guardian approval.
+§ Include a copy of the policies and procedures regarding all aspects of field trip protocol, including supervision, transportation, and parent/guardian approval.

-Standard met: The program has written field trip policies and procedures that ensure the supervision of all children at all times and thus promotes the safety of the children.
+Standard met: The program has written field trip policies and procedures that ensure the supervision of all children at all times and thus promote the safety of the children.
 These are shared with parents/guardians and implemented by the program, and they include the elements described above.

-Standard not met: One or more of the following are true: The program does not have written field trip policies and procedures that ensure the supervision of all children at all times and thus promote the safety of the children, these are not shared with parents/guardians and implemented by the program, and they do not include the elements described above.
+§ Standard not met: One or more of the following are true: The program does not have written field trip policies and procedures that ensure the supervision of all children at all times and thus promote the safety of the children, these are not shared with parents/ guardians and implemented by the program, and they do not include the elements described above.

-7.12.16 CLEANLINESS OF FACILITIES

-The facilities are cleaned on a daily basis, including sanitizing the bathrooms and removing trash.
+7.12.16 Cleanliness of Facilities The facilities are cleaned on a daily basis, including sanitizing the bathrooms and removing trash.
 The facilities are free of mold and offensive odors.

-· Describe the arrangements for maintaining clean facilities.
+S Describe the arrangements for maintaining clean facilities.